 How do you use Microsoft 365 with the Surface Earbuds?

-When you connect the Surface Earbuds to Windows 10, the Surface Earbuds are automatically forced to support Microsoft 365.
+When you connect the Surface Earbuds to Windows 10, the Surface Earbuds automatically support Microsoft 365.
 The toggle is grayed out with no way for you to disable it.
 You can use the Microsoft Surface Earbuds to dictate documents and emails through a host of Microsoft apps like Word and Outlook.
 If you’re a lawyer, this could save you quite a bit of time as the dictation feature is pretty accurate.

 You may also use the earphones during a PowerPoint presentation for real-time captions as you speak.
 Microsoft even goes so far as to enable live translation, so captions and subtitles can appear in a variety of languages.
-Funny enough, the Microsoft Surface Earbuds have an iOS-exclusive feature too: email playback in the iOS Outlook app.
+Funny enough, the Microsoft Surface Earbuds has an iOS-exclusive feature too: email playback in the iOS Outlook app.

-Do the Microsoft Surface Earbuds stay connected?
+Does the Microsoft Surface Earbuds stay connected?